Zlhbz/employee_summary/README.md

 * I divided html file I created before to 3 pieces.
 First one is the part up to cards, second is cards, and last one is up to the end of the file.
 I kept that 3 parts as strings.
 I also kept 3 different card options as strings in order to pick depending on the data I got through inquirer.
 After concatenating strings, I used inbuilt fs package (writeFile function) to create a new file.

 ### Goal
 * I didn't have time to polish html file.
 It looks super easy.
+I am going to spend more time on it.